-The Department of Public Safety at Mount St. Mary's University is a service-oriented, law enforcement, problem-solving, crisis response organization.
+The Department of Public Safety at Mount St. Mary's University is a service-oriented, safety enforcement, problem-solving, crisis response organization.
 Its primary purpose is to provide a safe, secure and orderly environment in which teaching, learning and administrative operations of the university can excel.

 The goals and objectives of the department are structured to support the mission of the university in general and the offices of Student Affairs and Human Resources in particular.
 The department utilizes a proactive approach in meeting its goals.
 Any real or perceived event that is, or has the potential of, disrupting operations, causing personal or property injury, or causing undo stress to a member or guest of the Mount St. Mary's community is our issue to resolve.